-- 5-foot maximum spacing between temporary roof supports. - The first support is set immediately outside the designated unsafe area. - The rib can be used as support unless designated as unsafe. - Once a post has been set to correct and sup- port an unsafe roof condition, it cannot be removed.
+- 5-foot maximum spacing between temporary roof supports. - The first support is set immediately outside the designated unsafe area.
+The first support is set a maximum of 1 foot from the area designated as unsafe. - The rib can be used as support unless designated as unsafe. - Once a post has been set to correct and support an unsafe roof condition, it cannot be removed.

-If the unsafe roof is less than 5 feet in length, a mini- mum of three supports must be set; one on each end and one under the unsafe roof.
+If the unsafe roof is less than 5 feet in length, a minimum of three supports must be set; one on each end and one under the unsafe roof.

-The team must simulate setting support and then place placard (or other material provided by the con- test officials) on the floor in the proper location.
+The team must simulate setting support and then place placard (or other material provided by the contest officials) on the floor in the proper location.

-The following figures are just some examples of proper methods for setting roof supports.
+The following figures are just some examples of proper methods for setting roof supports; there are multiple ways of timbering with a 5x5 spacing and these diagrams do not solely dictate the primary timbering method for each scenario.
 Other field problem scenarios requiring roof support not depicted in this section must incorporate the same principles of roof or ground control (5 feet spacing and safe location to set first support).